ansible-collections/community.sops/docs/docsite/rst/guide.rst

    :local:
    :depth: 1

-Installing sops
+Installing SOPS
 ---------------

 You can find binaries and packages `on the project's release page <https://github.com/getsops/sops/releases>`_.
 Depending on your operating system, you might also be able to install it with your system's package manager.

-This collection provides a :ansplugin:`role community.sops.install <community.sops.install#role>` which allows to install sops and `GNU Privacy Guard (GPG) <https://en.wikipedia.org/wiki/GNU_Privacy_Guard>`__.
-The role allows to install sops from the system's package manager or from GitHub.
-Both sops and GPG can be installed on the remote hosts or the Ansible controller.
+This collection provides a :ansplugin:`role community.sops.install <community.sops.install#role>` which allows to install SOPS and `GNU Privacy Guard (GPG) <https://en.wikipedia.org/wiki/GNU_Privacy_Guard>`__.
+The role allows to install SOPS from the system's package manager or from GitHub.
+Both SOPS and GPG can be installed on the remote hosts or the Ansible controller.

 .. code-block:: yaml

-    - name: Playbook to install sops
+    - name: Playbook to install SOPS
       hosts: all
       tasks:
-        # To use the sops_encrypt module on a remote host, you need to install sops on it:
+        # To use the sops_encrypt module on a remote host, you need to install SOPS on it:
-        - name: Install sops on remote hosts ansible.builtin.include_role:
+        - name: Install SOPS on remote hosts ansible.builtin.include_role:
             name: community.sops.install
           vars:
             sops_version: 2.7.0  # per default installs the latest version

         # To use the lookup plugin, filter plugin, vars plugin, or the load_vars action,
-        # you need sops installed on localhost:
+        # you need SOPS installed on localhost:
-        - name: Install sops on localhost ansible.builtin.include_role:
+        - name: Install SOPS on localhost ansible.builtin.include_role:
             name: community.sops.install
           vars: